soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 slow them down.
 I'd always told them that this is bad, because query bugs will for sure unexpectedly surface in production.

+With broken dev database, developers had to write a version of the code that operates without foreign key constraints, proper row ID, and another version for production databases.

+Some of them did not even bother to notice that code written to work on development environment is very likely to be broken on production.

-And, you guess the results, they ALWAYS had query bugs when testing in SIT-like environments.
+And, you guess it, they ALWAYS had database constraint-related bugs when testing in SIT-like environments.
 This constraint issue, coupled with their low intellect, kept the outsourced company to deliver the product due to these bugs.